LonghaoQian/AnimationModels/examples/background/overall_procedure.md

 - Read [Background of Rotations](rotation_matrix.md) for more details about mathematical background.

-- [Matlab Animation Frame System](animation_frame_system.md) explains in details about how frame systems work in Matlab.
+- [Matlab Animation Frame System](animation_frame_system.md) explains in detail about how frame systems work in Matlab.

 - You could use [GenerateHgRotation.m](../../src/utils/GenerateHgRotation.m) to generate rotation transformation from Euler angles.

 ## Update cameras

-- [Camera Settings](camera_settings.md) explains in details about how to define and update a proper camera in animation
+- [Camera Settings](camera_settings.md) explains in detail about how to define and update a proper camera in animation

 ## Models with multiple components

-- [Matlab Animation Frame System](animation_frame_system.md) explains in details about how frame systems work in Matlab.
+- [Matlab Animation Frame System](animation_frame_system.md) explains in detail about how frame systems work in Matlab.
 - Read [CreateTwingEngineVtol.m](../../src/models/CreateTwingEngineVtol.m) to learn how to build a model with rotating parts.
 - Please read [Built-in Models](model_building.md) for how to assemble a model with multiple parts.